osmcode/osmium-tool/man/osmium-export.md

     GeoJSON Text Sequence Format.
 Ignored for other formats.

 -u, --add-unique-id=TYPE
-:   Add a unique Id to each feature.
+:   Add a unique ID to each feature.
 TYPE can be either *counter* in which
-    case the first feature will get Id 1, the next Id 2 and so on.
+    case the first feature will get ID 1, the next ID 2 and so on.
 The type of object does not matter in this case.
-Or the TYPE is *type_id* in which case the Id is a string, the first character is the type of object ('n' for nodes, 'w' for linestrings created from ways, and 'a' for areas created from ways and/or relations, after that there is a unique Id based on the original OSM object Id(s).
+Or the TYPE is *type_id* in which case the ID is a string, the first character is the type of object ('n' for nodes, 'w' for linestrings created from ways, and 'a' for areas created from ways and/or relations, after that there is a unique ID based on the original OSM object ID(s).

 @MAN_COMMON_OPTIONS@
 @MAN_INPUT_OPTIONS@